 #40.
 Ride Guardians of the Galaxy: Cosmic Rewind

 This brand new ride is extremely fun for all ages, especially for those who love the Guardians of the Galaxy.
 The ride takes you on a fast-paced tour through space as you escape the villain – it even propels you backwards for the majority of the ride and the vehicles can move a full 360 degrees in rotation!
 The ride will also vary each time, since different tracks of Star Lord’s Awesome Mix are featured on each go around.

 #41.
 Shop at the Mitsukoshi Department Store

-The Mitsukoshi Department Store is one of the coolest stores at Disney World.
+The Mitsukoshi Department Store (check out our full guide to the store) is one of the coolest shops at Disney World.
 It’s a real Japanese department store brought over from Japan.
 You can find all sorts of things inside.
 Up front, there’s merchandise from famous animated brands like Hello Kitty, Pokemon, My Neighbor Totoro, and more.
 Clothing and home goods are in the middle.
 The back of the store has groceries, especially candy and sweets.
 I frequent Mitsukoshi to buy ramen noodles and other random foods.

 #42.
 Meet Your Favorite Characters

-Like the other parks, Epcot has a number of character meet-and-greets.
-Anna, Elsa, Mulan, and Snow White are some of the favorites.
-There are plenty of others scattered around too.
+Like the other parks, Epcot has a number of character viewing and character dining options.
+Anna, Elsa, Mulan, and Aladdin and Jasmine are some of the favorites.
+There are plenty of others like Winnie the Pooh and Alice in Wonderland scattered around, too.